Insight Treatment is Now Clear Behavioral Health!

 Comprehensive Assessment and Evaluation

-Upon admission to the detox program, a team of mental health professionals will complete a medical and psychological evaluation to uncover your substance use history and mental health status and to create a detox plan that caters to your needs.
+Upon admission to the detox program, a team of addiction and mental health professionals will complete a medical and psychological evaluation to uncover your alcohol abuse history, mental health status, and current symptoms of alcohol withdrawal to create a detox plan that caters to your needs.

 The Medical Detoxification Process